25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 13. You Can Request Things That Never Appear on Any Menu

-In my experience hearing from frequent cruisers, this is the most consistently underused category on the whole list.
+In my experience hearing from frequent cruisers, this is the most consistently underused tip on the whole list.

 12. Balcony Cushions Aren’t Always Cleaned Between Sailings

-Laundering them is time-intensive, and on quick turnarounds between sailings, it often doesn’t happen consistently.
-This varies by cruise line and ship.
-If it matters to you, it’s a fair question to ask your steward when you board.
+Essentially, on quick turnarounds between sailings, it doesn’t happen consistently, so if it matters to you, it’s a fair question to ask your steward when you board.

-Planning a trip isn’t always the fun part 😉 If you’d rather have a travel expert handle the details, let us help!
+Planning a trip isn’t always the fun part 😉 If you’d rather have a travel expert handle the details, AND get free perks on your next cruise, we’re happy to help!

 We’ve been traveling full-time since 2014 and can help you book your trip for free.

-11. The Mattress Pad Cover Gets Washed.
-The Fill Inside Doesn’t.
+11. The Mattress Pad Cover Gets Washed, but the Fill Inside Doesn’t

 Your cruise bed almost certainly has a mattress topper on it.
-The outer cover gets laundered between each sailing, along with the sheets and pillowcases.
+The outer cover gets washed or cleaned between each sailing, as well as the sheets and pillowcases.

-This is standard practice across the hospitality industry, not specific to cruise ships.
-But most people picture “freshly made” as meaning more than it does..
-Among frequent cruisers, bringing a sleeping bag liner is a common workaround.
+That said, this is standard practice across the hospitality industry, not just specific to cruise ships.
+Among frequent cruisers, bringing a sleeping bag liner is a common practice.

-That is a LOT of cabins.
-Worth keeping in mind.
+That is a LOT of cabins, and it’s worth keeping in mind.

 9. There May Be an Empty Cabin Right Next to Yours

-Embarkation day is the best time to ask Guest Services about an upgrade or a switch.
-The ship has maximum flexibility before it leaves port.
+Embarkation day is the best time to ask Guest Services about an upgrade or switch.
+The ship has the most flexibility before it leaves.

 8. The Auto-Gratuity Isn’t Just Going to Your Cabin Steward

-That means your cabin steward gets a fraction of the daily total, not the full figure.
-This isn’t a criticism of how cruise lines manage crew compensation.
-It’s just useful information for passengers who assume the auto-gratuity lands in one place.
+That means your cabin steward gets a fraction of the daily total, and not the full figure.
+This is useful information for passengers who assume the auto-gratuity goes straight to one person.
+Sometimes we wish it did since we’ve had some really awesome cabin staff.

-7. A Direct Cash Tip on Day One Changes the Whole Cruise
+7. A Cash Tip on the first day Changes the Whole Cruise

-Experienced cruisers consistently report the same thing.. handing a cash tip directly to your steward on the first or second day tends to result in noticeably better service for the entire sailing.
+Experienced cruisers consistently report that handing a cash tip directly to their steward on the first or second day tends to result in noticeably better service for the rest of the cruise.

-More attentiveness to requests, extra care with the room, faster turndown, small touches that weren’t there before!
+That means stewards who are more attentive to your requests, take extra care with your room, have a faster turndown, and even small touches that weren’t there before!

-It’s not a guarantee and it’s not a transaction.
-But it’s one of the most consistently reported moves in cruise travel, and one of the simplest things you can do before the trip is even really underway.
+It’s not a guarantee, of course.
+But it’s one of the most consistently reported tips in cruise travel, and one of the simplest things you can do before the trip to make your time better.

 6. Crew Quarters Are a Different World Entirely

-Cruise ships run two parallel lives.
+Cruise ships have two parallel lives.
 The passenger experience is on the upper decks.

 Cabin stewards typically share a small room with one to three crewmates.
 The crew quarters have a mess hall, a crew bar, and recreation spaces, but most of the accommodation areas have no windows and no natural light.
-The contrast with the cabins being cleaned every day isn’t lost on anyone who works there.
+Eek.
+That’s a no from me!

 5. The TV Remote Is One of the Least-Cleaned Things in Your Cabin

-A University of Houston study on hotel room surfaces found that light switches and TV remotes consistently rank among the highest-bacteria surfaces in any guest room, often above the toilet seat in measured colony counts.
+A University of Houston study on hotel room surfaces found that light switches and TV remotes consistently rank among the highest-bacteria surfaces in any room, and even above the toilet seat.

-The same logic applies to cruise cabins, where hard surfaces like countertops and sinks get more cleaning attention than high-touch electronics.
+The same thing applies to cruise cabins where hard surfaces like countertops and sinks get more cleaning than high-touch electronics.

-In my opinion, disinfectant wipes are one of the most useful things you can pack.
-Wipe down the remote, the light switches, and the phone handset when you arrive.
-It takes about 30 seconds.
+In my opinion, disinfectant wipes are one of the smartest things you can pack.
+Once you’re in your room, wipe down the remote, light switches, and phone handset.
+You’ll be happy you did!

 4. Steward Contracts Run Six to Nine Months With No Days Off